Your Experience as a Woman Is Not TMI

 Are you glossing over the grittier details to make something more palatable?

-What are you implying by the language you choose to use?
+What are you implying by the language you choose?

 ACKNOWLEDGE YOUR OWN DISCOMFORT